-The program includes a weekend excursion to Dublin (Friday-Sunday), as well as an overnight excursion in Northern Ireland (Friday-Saturday).
-The program will also include day trips to various locations, including the Aran Islands.
+The program includes a weekend excursion to Dublin (Friday-Sunday), as well as an possible overnight excursion in Northern Ireland (Friday-Saturday).
+The program will also include day trips to various locations, including the Cliffs of Moher, Aran Islands, et.c.
 Excursions are mandatory, unless otherwise specified by the program director.